 Austin Energy Green Building contributes to our community-wide sustainability goals:

 - As much as one-third of all the single-family homes and apartments built in Austin each year are green-rated homes.

-- Most of the new commercial and multifamily buildings downtown and in large-scale developments are green building rated.
+- Nearly all new commercial and multifamily buildings downtown and in large-scale developments are green building rated.